JayBuckby/JayBuckby/README.md

-- 👨‍💻 All of my projects are available at [https://github.com/JayBuckby?tab=repositories](https://github.com/JayBuckby?tab=repositories)
+- 👨‍💻 All of my projects are available [here](https://github.com/JayBuckby?tab=repositories)

 ---